Year 6 Transition

 Please do not arrange holidays or trips in term time.

-To report an absence, log in to the Edulink One app or website.
+If your child has an unplanned absence e.g. they wake up poorly, please use Edulink to report all absences, either through the Edulink One app or website.
 Click on the 'Absence Reporting' icon, select the date range of your child's absence using the calendars.
 Choose the 'date from' which is the beginning of the absence and the 'date to' which is the expected return date.
 Use the arrows to switch between children.
+Select the ‘Reason for Absence’(please give clear details) and click Send.

-Any parent or carer who has not submitted an absence report through Edulink, will receive a notification either by email or through text message, to be reminded to do this.
+Any parent or carer who has not submitted an absence report through Edulink, will receive a notification either by email or phone call, to be reminded to do this.
 All on-the-day absence reports should be completed by 8am.

-If your young person is presenting with anxiety or any other form of mental health concerns and cannot attend school, please be open so we can support your young person in returning to school.
+If your child is presenting with anxiety or any other form of mental health concerns and cannot attend school, please speak to your child's tutor or Students Services so we can support your young person in returning to school.

 For known-in-advance absences requiring Head of House permission